 Common service catalog mistakes

 Your IT service catalog is designed to make life easier for both your end users and your IT organization, but sometimes small mistakes can muddy up the process and keep it from being as effective as it can be.
 There are some common pitfalls that can be easily avoided when creating your own service catalog.
-Let’s take a look at some of them.
+We have a whole article dedicated to service catalog mistakes, but here are some of the most common ones.

 Being too granular with categorization: When you’re mapping out the catalog hierarchies, it’s easy to get lost in an endless maze of sub-categories.
 This makes it difficult for end users to find what they’re looking for.
 Try to be concise and take special care not to be too granular in your categorization.